suryaanshah/Something-Fishy-Sprig-Game/README.md

 ## How to play
 The game can be played by installing on Sprig.

-Alternatively, go to Sprig website's, [Getting Started](https://sprig.hackclub.com/gallery/getting_started) and replace the code from  `sprig.js` into that code editor.
-Then press, `sShift + Enter`, and press `s` to start.
+Alternatively, play the game [here](https://sprig.hackclub.com/share/tzt4M1tjT0kMtsc39kjZ) at Sprig's website.
+Press, `sShift + Enter`, and press `s` to start.

 Go `w` for the win!